 Nowadays, it's a breeze to obtain fatty acids, vitamins and similar supplements for cat's consumption at affordable prices.
 Hence, if your pet is having certain coat issues then it's widely advised that you put some supplements into its foods right before serving.
 To be on the safe side, consult the vets first to determine the proper amount.
 Around 75 mg/kg/day is sufficient so normal cats at 4 – 5 kg would need 300 – 450 mg daily.
 Increase the dose if your cat is a bit heavy.

 Apply Ointment To The Coat

 For cats that have dry skin/ furs, it's a good idea to buy lotions to keep their coat moist.
 Usually, the majority of pet stores have ointments for cats on hand but if you have no luck finding some, you could always order them online.
 Just remember to use the liquid moderately, you don't want to dampen the hairs of your pet by mistake.
 Furthermore, be gentle while applying since several cats are sensitive.

 It's safe to say that most hydrated cats rarely experience issues on the coat but many cats simply don't like to drink water.
 That is why pet owners have to resort to mean get the felines to put more water into their system.
 Among popular choices, cats fountains prove to be the favorites as the average cats seem fairly fond of moving waters.

 Preventing Troubles In The Future

 As cat age, they run into a variety of diseases but by employing specific precautions, it's possible to keep the pet in good health.
 Periodic visits to vets would permit people to detect symptoms early and take care of the problems before things take a turn for the worse.
-In addition to that, you should spend times and effort grooming your feline pal thoroughly.
-That action let the pet know that you love it and you could use the opportunity to assess the coat.
+In addition to that, you should spend time and effort grooming your feline pal thoroughly.
+That action lets the pet know that you love it and you could use the opportunity to assess the coat.